What's New in TeamCity 2021.1

 Do not use mirrors: simply fetch a repository in the build checkout directory, without creating a mirror.
 Less optimal in terms of disk usage and preserved for backwards compatibility with existing build configurations.

 Shallow clone: best for short-lived agents (for example, disposable agents in the cloud).
 Fetches only a single revision necessary for one build.
 This can make the build start significantly faster, especially if the project repository has a long history of revisions.

 Read this article for more details.

-Viewing thread dump of process running inside Docker container
+Viewing thread dump of process running inside a container